t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ## Internet of Things (IoT)

-Since the phrase 'Internet of Things (IoT)' was coined by Kevin Ashton in 1999 working on Radio-frequency identification (RFID) technology at the Auto-ID Center of the Massachusetts Institute of Technology (MIT) {{Ashton}}, the concept of IoT has been that things connected to the Internet can send and receive information collected by sensors without human intervention, where things are various embedded systems such as home appliances, mobile equipment, wearable devices, etc. IoT has become one of the notable innovations playing an important role in our daily lives {{Lin}}.
+Since the term "Internet of Things" (IoT) was coined by Kevin Ashton in 1999 working on Radio-Frequency Identification (RFID) technology at the Auto-ID Center of the Massachusetts Institute of Technology (MIT) {{Ashton}}, the concept of IoT had been broadened to reflect the vision of connecting the physical world to the virtual world of computers using (wireless) sensor networks with any kind of technology with which the Things can send and receive information without human intervention.
+Recently, the term has become more literal by actually connecting Things to the Internet and converging on Internet and also Web technology.
+Things are usually embedded systems of various kinds, such as home appliances, mobile equipment, wearable devices, etc.
-IoT is generally characterized by real world small things that are widely distributed but have limited storage and processing power, which involve concerns regarding reliability, performance, energy consumption, security, and privacy.
+They are widely distributed, but have limited storage and processing power, which involve concerns regarding reliability, performance, energy consumption, security, and privacy.
+Nonetheless, IoT has become one of the notable innovations playing an important role in our daily lives {{Lin}}.

 ## Cloud Computing

-Cloud computing has been defined in {{NIST}}: "cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources
+Cloud Computing has been defined in {{NIST}}: "cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources
 (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction".
-Cloud computing has been a predominant technology which has virtually unlimited capacity in terms of storage and processing power.
+Cloud Computing has been a predominant technology which has virtually unlimited capacity in terms of storage and processing power.
 The availability of virtually unlimited storage and processing capabilities at low cost enabled the realization of a new computing model, in which virtualized resources can be leased in an on-demand fashion, being provided as general utilities.
 Companies like Amazon, Google, Facebook, etc. widely adopted this paradigm for delivering services over the Internet, gaining both economical and technical benefits {{Botta}}.